rhysd/wain/wain-syntax-text/README.md

 - WAT to WASM translation
 - Composing multiple WASM modules into single WASM module

+Working examples can be seen at [examples/api/ directory][examples]

 Please read documentation (not yet) for details.